midzer/beerbase/content/breweries/boulevard-brewing-company/nut-cracker-ale.md

 srm: 0
 upc: 0
 ---
 Nutcracker Ale is Boulevardâ€™s holiday gift for real beer lovers.
-This hearty, warming brew is a classic winter ale, deep amber in color, with hints of molasses balanced by the â€œspicinessâ€ of freshly harvested Chinook hops.
+This hearty, warming brew is a classic winter ale, deep amber in color, with hints of molasses balanced by the â€œspicinessâ€� of freshly harvested Chinook hops.